grogu-oss/eugene254-ship-it/README.md

 ---

-## 🔥 About Me

-- 🎓 Business & IT Graduate @ Strathmore University (2025)
-- 💻 Self-taught in Computer Science, Physics, and Engineering
-- 🌍 From Nairobi, building globally for a sustainable planet
-- 🧪 Founder of Aeon Labs — Open Science meets Frontier Tech

----

 ## 🛠️ Tech I Use to Build the Future

 | Frontend         | Backend            | Database         | AI / Science        |